H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 - Collection of transcripts

 The collection of the transcripts went smoothly.
-Thanks to the class, and additional help transcribing the interviews fairly early along in the process.
-It was as simple as having a file full of them added to our Text Analysis Box folder.
+Thanks to the class, and additional help transcribing the interviews fairly early along in the process, it was as simple as having a file full of them added to our Text Analysis Box folder.

 - Separate objects into three different groups: *Apparel, Household items and Miscellaneous*
 - Group transcripts based on object groups